prrao87/prrao87.github.io/content/posts/embedded-db-2/index.md

 #### Vectorized execution

-Kùzu, executes queries in a vectorized fashion, enabled by the fact that data is stored natively in columnar format and accessed in batches.
-This is a similar approach as is used in numerous other OLAP DBMSs such as DuckDB[^3] and ClickHouse[^4].
-In modern CPUs, column-oriented storage allows better cache utilization, while also allowing developers to take advantage of SIMD, a type of parallel processing that can perform the same operation on multiple data points via a single instruction.
+Kùzu executes queries in a vectorized fashion, enabled by the fact that data is stored natively in a column-oriented manner and accessed in batches.
+This is a similar approach as used by numerous other OLAP DBMSs such as DuckDB[^3] and ClickHouse[^4].
+In modern hardware, column-oriented storage allows better cache utilization, while also allowing CPU optimizations that take advantage of SIMD, a type of parallel processing that performs the same operation on multiple data points via a single instruction.

 #### Multi-threaded execution